-Extended course.
++ Extended course.
 For academic reasons, coursework is extended into session following academic session in which course is offered.

-Master of Education; Field: Global Mental Health and Counselling Psychology

-The field in Global Mental Health and Counselling Psychology, within the Counselling Psychology MEd degree program, provides individuals with the opportunity to learn and develop skills appropriate for the field of mental health and counselling psychology.
+Master of Education; Field: Global Mental Health and Counselling Psychology mental health and counselling psychology in international contexts.
 Students will be prepared to work in a variety of applied settings, including educational, vocational, and mental health globally.
 This degree program is ideally suited to students interested in an international perspective of mental health and counselling.
 This field will not lead to registration as a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA), nor will it provide registration with the College of Registered Psychotherapists of Ontario (CRPO).
-This degree is cohort based and must be pursued full-time.
+This degree is cohort based and is offered full-time only.